 Now, let’s see how we can work with R to take a closer look at the presidential approval data.
 First things first, tell R to get the data.
 For demonstration purposes, we will import the Biden approval data we got from civiqs.com, stored as “Approve21.xlsx”.
-In RStudio, you can do this by using the
+In RStudio, you can do this by clicking the

-Import Dataset tab in the Environment/History window.
-Just click on “Browse” to find the file you want to open and then click on “Import”.
+Import Dataset tab in the Environment/History window, then choose “From Excel”, then click on “Browse” to find the file you want to open (“Approve21.xlsx”), and click on “Import”.
 If you do this, the following commands will be executed (you can also just type the commands listed below into the script file and run it).
 Note, that you may be prompted to install a missing package (

 readxl), click “yes”.

 #Tell R to install the `readxl` package (if you haven't already done so) install.packages("readxl") #Tell R to make "readxl" available for use library(readxl) #Read the Excel file into R, call it Approve21 <- read_excel("Approve21.xlsx") Approve21 #Show the data set as a spreadsheet View(Approve21)

 In highlighted segments like the one shown above, the italicized text that starts with # are comments or instructions to help you understand what’s going on, and the other lines are commands that tell R what to do.
 You should use this information to help you better understand how to use R.

 Import Dataset tab the commands will use the

-read_excel command to convert it into a data set that R can use.
-Technically, this new data set is called a tibble, which is a relatively updated form of a data frame.
-For now, just think of this as a data set you can use in R, and we’ll get into it a bit more at the end of this chapter.
+read_excel command to convert the Excel file into a data set that R can use.
 The first thing you will see after importing the data is a spreadsheet view of the data set.
 Exit this window by clicking on the x on the right side of the spreadsheet view tab.
 Some of the information we get with R commands below can also be obtained by inspecting the spreadsheet view of the data set, but that option doesn’t work very well for larger data sets.

 At this point, in RStudio you should see that the import commands have been executed in the Source window.
 Also, if you look at the Environment/History window, you should see that a data set named

-Approve21 has been added.
+Approve21 (the civiqs.com data) has been added.
 This means that this data set is now available for you to use.